Overhaul66/SFML-dodger-game/README.md

 - coin system and counters
 - a hardcoded hitbox to detect coins
 - has magnet
-- objects and chatecters in shapes no Sprite include
+- objects and characters in shapes no Sprite include
 - may contain some bugs